 - Sausage and Broccoli Rabe: Top dough with ½ cup sautéed broccoli rabe, ½ cup crumbled cooked Italian sausage and bake.
 Finish pizza with red pepper flakes and grated Parmesan.

-Become a better home cook with the MasterClass All-Access Pass.
+Become a better home cook with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by culinary masters, including Dominique Ansel, Gordon Ramsay, Chef Thomas Keller, and more.